darensoh/Power_BI_Sales_Analysis/README.md

 - Return % for certain products seem to be higher than others, hinting at potential quality issues or a mismatch between customer expectations and the product's performance.

 # Closing Thoughts
-This Power BI dashboard serves as a vital tool for our executive team, providing them with the necessary insights to make informed decisions.
+This Power BI dashboard serves as a vital tool for the executive team, providing them with the necessary insights to make informed decisions.
 By leveraging this dashboard, we aim to enhance our operational efficiency and drive business growth.
+This project also enhanced my Power BI skills and provided insightful knowledge onto the business operations of the company.